Going Back to School with an IEP

 Heading back to school in September can be an exciting time for children and parents alike.
 A time of fresh starts and new beginnings.
 A time filled with anticipation of new friends, new activities, and new opportunities.

 But for other children and their parents, it can be a time of stress and anxiety.

 Not all children learn the same way, and not all children fit into the typical school environment with ease.
 Two of our four children have Individualized Education Plans.
 In Ontario, an IEP is defined by the Ministry of Education as:

 “A written plan describing the special education program and/or services required by a particular student, based on a thorough assessment of the student’s strengths and needs that affect the student’s ability to learn and demonstrate learning.”

 We have a son with an IEP specific to the fact that he has ADHD and Generalized Anxiety Disorder, and a daughter with an IEP that addresses her Obsessive Compulsive Disorder and the Generalized Anxiety that accompanies it.
-Both children have struggled in a traditional school environment for their own unique reasons and we have been facing September with those IEP documents in hand for many years now.
+Both children have struggled in a traditional school environment for their own unique reasons and we have been going back to school with an IEP (documents in hand) for many years now.

 Make Your Purpose Clear